Looking for a student learning guide? It’s on the main menu for your course. Use the “Courses” menu above.

 [q]The diagram below illustrates how [hangman] [hangman] works.
 If the [hangman] molecule (at “2”) is at low density, then the [hangman] (at “3”) will remain unbound, and no cellular response will result.
-However, when there’s a lot of signaling molecule, then it will bind with the receptor.
-In this case the result is activation of specific [hangman], changing cellular activities.
+However, when there are a lot of signaling molecules, then they will bind with the receptor.
+In this case, the result is the activation of specific [hangman], changing cellular activities.

 [q]The structure at “3” is one of several [hangman] that connect plant cells (note: use the plural form)

 [q]The structure at “2” is a [hangman] [hangman].